The definition keeps changing

 Jesus Christ fills our empty places with his love and makes us whole.

-Life gets easier when we give up thinking what people should be
+All of life gets easier when we give up thinking what people should be

-Then we can accept each other--and ourselves--as we are.
+Once we leave that judgment behind we can accept each other--and ourselves--as we are.

 Love enables us to forgive what's missing.